Package 'varhandle'

 obj

-The factor vector, data.fram or matrix.
+The factor vector, data.frame or matrix.
 (Mandatory)

 auto_class_conversion